Keirua/aoc2021/notes2021.md

  - it might be a good exercise to revisit it with Z3 (https://www.reddit.com/r/adventofcode/comments/rbwnh5/2021_day_8_can_it_be_solved_as_a_constraint/)
  - a simple(r, slightly) solution explained visually: https://www.reddit.com/r/adventofcode/comments/rbvpui/2021_day_8_part_2_my_logic_on_paper_i_used_python/
  - a clever solution involves bitmasks: https://www.reddit.com/r/adventofcode/comments/rc5s3z/comment/hntdb91/?utm_source=share&utm_medium=web2x&context=3
+ - 2 nice approaches from Jonathan Paulson: https://www.youtube.com/watch?v=DhQPrF-LBoE
+    - bruteforcing the segment values.
+Slow (40s), but fast to code.
+Todo: code this approach?
+    - identifying the segment values with logic.
+Fast (0.3s) but slow to code ;).
+Much cleaner than mine

 ## Day 9